 This is why Jesus told the disciples that they were not to be troubled but rather to trust in Him.
 They had seen Judas leave, they had heard that Peter would fail, and they had been told that Jesus would be taken from them.
 It seemed that their world was falling apart, but it was not.
 Jesus was going to prepare a place for them, and they could be certain that He would bring them home.

 The glorious prospect of heaven may seem a long way off, but the promise is given to sustain us in the mess of our daily lives.

-I remember when we remodeled our bathroom, and it wasn’t finished yet.
-Bare studs and pipes were exposed, and there was a hole in the ceiling for a new light.
+When we remodeled our bathroom, bare studs and pipes were exposed, and there was a hole in the ceiling for a new light.
 The place was functional, but nothing was as it would be.
-When my wife looked at the state of the place, I reminded her that she was looking at an unfinished project, and that it would not always be like this.
+When my wife looked at the state of the place, I reminded her that she was looking at an unfinished project and that it would not always be like this.
 I said to her, “Do not let your heart be troubled.”

 God’s plan for redeeming the world is in process, but it is not yet complete, and our lives in this world often look like a jumbled mess.
 But Jesus says, “Let not your hearts be troubled.”
 Remember that you are looking at an unfinished project.
 What you see now is not as it will be.

 When you look in the mirror, you are looking at an unfinished project.
 The new life has already begun in you, but you still battle with the pull of the flesh and you are not yet what you will be.
 Like Peter, you have your failures as well as your successes, but it will not always be like this.
 Christ is coming, and when He appears, you will be everything God has made you to be.
 So do not let your heart be troubled.